mmuratarat/mmuratarat.github.io/_pages/faq.md

 #0.9931445258100557
 {% endhighlight %}

-You will see that p is 0.993, so that 99.3\% of N(0,1) data are within the whiskers, 0.7\% of the measurements are out.
+You will see that $p$ is 0.993, so that 99.3% of N(0,1) data are within the whiskers, 0.7% of the measurements are out.

-**2** - Standard Deviation Method
+**2** - **Standard Deviation Method**

 If we know that the distribution of values in the sample is Gaussian or Gaussian-like, we can use the standard deviation of the sample as a cut-off for identifying outliers.
 Using the same plot above, ghree standard deviations from the mean is a common cut-off in practice for identifying outliers in a Gaussian or Gaussian-like distribution.
-For smaller samples of data, perhaps a value of 2 standard deviations (95\%) can be used, and for larger samples, perhaps a value of 4 standard deviations (99.9\%) can be used.
+For smaller samples of data, perhaps a value of 2 standard deviations (95%) can be used, and for larger samples, perhaps a value of 4 standard deviations (99.9%) can be used.
 A value that falls outside of these ranges is part of the distribution, but it is an unlikely or rare event.

 {% highlight python %}
 data_mean, data_std = mean(data), std(data)